-Latin America (LA) and the European Union (EU) can both learn from their respective experiences on crisis management and democratic implications at national and regional level.
+Latin America and the European Union can both learn from their respective experiences on crisis management and democratic implications at national and regional level.
 The Jean Monnet Network on crisis management, equity and democracy is developing a series of research activities and debates in both Latin America and the EU to stimulate a mutual learning and knowledge transfer.
-The thematic bi-regional structure allows for an in-depth analysis of the impact of different crisis in the LA and EU crisis, and of its management at national and regional level by applying different disciplines that go from economics, sociology to political science.
+The thematic bi-regional structure allows for an in-depth analysis of the impact of different crisis in the Latin America and EU crisis, and of its management at national and regional level by applying different disciplines that go from economics, sociology to political science.

 The duration of the project is three years (September 2016-August 2019).